embeddedd-sidstems/fpga-pwm-controller/README.md

 A PWM generator on the Basys 3 FPGA.
 You can set a value with the buttons (controls below) and it shows up on the 7-segment display.
 That value determines the brightness of all 16 LEDs.

-The value goes from 0 to 255, and that's the PWM duty cycle — 0 is off, 255 is full brightness.
+PWM duty cycle: 0 is off, 255 is full brightness.

 ## Buttons